 This is the Pursue FIRE Each Way Betting Report.
 Starting with a bank of just over £500, horses have been selected for ‘each way bets’ based on nothing other than their perceived statistical value across a number of bookmakers using specialised software from OddsMonkey.
-To date, my account has grown over 900% over a nine-month period to more than £5,300.
+To date, my account has grown over 1,000% over an eight-month period to more than £6,400.

 Each month I summarise my results and offer insights, tips, and tricks and show my real numbers.
 To learn more about Each Way Betting and how you can get started, please check out my Full Guide To Each Way Betting.

 Welcome everyone back to yet another Each Way Betting report, covering the month of March 2019.
 If you are new to my blog and wish to follow my each way betting journey from the start, you can catch up on the previous monthly reports here:

 For a more fluid view of results, I also maintain a live results page that updates each day as bets are settled.
 If you want to see a visual of how the results have been since inception (including the upswings and downswings) this is a great place to go!
 When you are buried in the